Middlesex Academic Departments

 In most cases, students are given credit for departmental requirements if they have previously taken courses at the high school level which are the equivalent of these requirements.
 For example, an entering member of Class III would not be required to take Math 5 if he or she had completed geometry before coming to Middlesex.

-All students must take math through the level of Math 7 (Trigonometry and Analytic Geometry) and they are expected to continue the study of mathematics through their Class I year.
+All students must take math through the level of Math 32 (Pre-calculus: Trigonometry) and they are expected to continue the study of mathematics through their Class I year.

 All students must take at least two full years of laboratory science and they are strongly advised to take three years of laboratory science.
 For the purpose of this requirement, Biology, Chemistry, Physics, Environmental Science, and Computer Science are considered laboratory sciences.